kodsmed/1DV-050E-Muscle/documents/Database.md

 ## program [ id: int8, created_at: timestampz, owner_uuid: uuid, traning_day_id :int8, date: date, status: TRAINING_DAY_STATUS, comment: text ]

-this table describes a training program, what training_day is to be / have been preformed on what date
+this table describes a training program, what training_day is to be / have been preformed on what date. training_days to be performed are marked as PENDING, and have null date. (date is set when the training is performed, max 7) training_days that have been performed or skipped are marked as DONE or SKIPPED, and have a date.

 - id is an auto-incremental integer used to identify the tuple,
 - created_at is a timestamp with timezone at the moment the post is created